Mariners’ Scott Servais hits the reset button before win in home opener

 “It’s just one pitch, that one pitch is what it takes to click,’’ he said.
 “I feel like the fly I hit against the Angels with a runner on third, I found something in that at-bat.
 Just something, you can’t explain what it is.”

 There are a lot of inexplicable elements to this Mariners’ start, but one emphatic positive has been the pitching of Paxton, who might be subtly transitioning into the team’s de facto ace.
-That’s an inescapable conclusion after the lefty added seven more scoreless innings to the six he pitched in his Houston in his 2017 debut.
+That’s an inescapable conclusion after the lefty added seven more scoreless innings to the six he pitched in Houston in his 2017 debut.

-We’re seeing in Paxton, at age 28, the marriage of stuff, smarts and experience that should allow the ascendency that has long been predicted.
+We’re seeing in Paxton, at age 28, the marriage of stuff, smarts and experience that should allow the ascendancy that has long been predicted.

 “We saw it coming together last year, and he’s continuing to ride it,’’ Servais said.
-“He actually wants to take it to next level.”
+“He actually wants to take it to the next level.”

 It’s amazing sometimes how one game can shift the outlook surrounding a team, but the Mariners know it can shift back just as quickly.
 Servais reiterated before the game how much he loved his team, despite the adversity it was facing — “I like the personalities, the character, how we line up, the bullpen, everything.
 But liking it and going out and doing it are two different things.”